Reporting improper conduct

 - ensure that certain information about a disclosure is kept confidential – the identity of the person making the disclosure, and the content of that disclosure.

 A protected disclosure is a report made by a person about improper conduct of public bodies or public officers performing public functions, and any person who adversely affects the honest performance by a public officer or public body of their official functions.

-- Improper conduct includes corrupt conduct, the dishonest performance of public functions, knowingly or recklessly breaching public trust, misuse of information, substantial mismanagement of public resources or conduct involving substantial risk to public health or safety, or to the environment.
+Improper conduct includes corrupt conduct, the dishonest performance of public functions, knowingly or recklessly breaching public trust, misuse of information or materials, substantial mismanagement of public resources or conduct involving substantial risk to public health or safety, or to the environment.
 It also includes the conduct of any person (private individual) that adversely affects the honest performance by a public officer or public body of their official functions.

 How to make a disclosure